maxmorgan89/frontend-story/learning-notes/Javascript/function.md

 A good way to imagine functions is as callable “action objects”.
 We can not only call them, but also treat them as objects: add/remove properties, pass by reference etc.

+Function has some properties:
+- `name` - function's name `myFunc.name`
+- `length` - returns the number of function parameters

+###### Custom properties
+We can also add properties to function of our own.

+> A property assigned to a function like `sayHi.counter = 0` does not define a local variable`counter` inside it.
+In other words, a property `counter` and a variable `let counter`are two unrelated things.
+We can treat a function as an object, store properties in it, but that has no effect on its execution.
+Variables are not function properties and vice versa.
+These are just parallel worlds.